Research at WorkSafe

 • Evaluation of OHS regulations and exposure to hazards.

-• Enforcement research: Notices issuance, inspectorate service, community perceptions of enforcement approach.
+• Enforcement research - notices issuance, inspectorate service, community perceptions of enforcement approach.

-• Systems thinking in prevention.
+• Systems thinking in prevention and health and safety.

 • Cultural diversity research.